INFROTON Modular Fusion Power Plant

 The central element of the power plant is the 1.5-meter-diameter reactor, which floats in a continuously flowing liquid metal bath, so it can withstand extreme conditions and can absorb high-energy particles from fusion reactions, including neutrons.
 The heated liquid metal releases energy through a heat exchanger, which is converted into electricity in a steam turbine.

 The operation of the reactor is extremely simple.
-The capsules, which have been stimulated with a laser to fusion conditions, are shot into a Lithium-Lead eutectic melt circulated at high speed.
+The capsules, which have been stimulated with a laser to fusion conditions, are shot into a Lead melt circulated at high speed.

 Capsule Reactor

 A fusion explosion occurs in the melt every second.
-During the process, the resulting neutrons and Lithium produce tritium, which is also used for energy production.
+During the process, the resulting neutrons and alpha radiation are used for energy production.

 Capsule

-The rugby ball-shaped capsule, filled with 1 mg of deuterium-tritium fuel, with two internal rapid ignition cones and laser entry windows, is made of 20 μm thick copper and 10 μm transparent polymer.
+The rugby ball-shaped capsule, filled with 1 mg of deuterium fuel, with two internal rapid ignition cones and laser entry windows, is made of 20 μm thick copper and 10 μm transparent polymer.

 Compression